-As previously outlined in these financial statements the Board now primarily invests through various products offered by Funds SA.
+As previously outlined in these financial statements the Board primarily invests through various products offered by Funds SA.
 Funds SA is a large institutional investment specialist servicing the South Australian Government and its statutory authorities.
-The Board no longer actively invests directly in tradeable securities but rather in unlisted units in investment funds managed by Funds SA.
+The Board does not invest directly in tradeable securities but rather in unlisted units in investment funds managed by Funds SA.
 The Board's liquidity risk for these products is now the risk of a request to redeem units not being satisfied by Funds SA in the required timeframe.
+Funds SA requires a notice period of two business days for the redemption of units, which are otherwise liquid.